wayneeseguin/graft/doc/merging.md

    The root document is scanned for `(( param ))` operators.
 If any exist at this point, it means a property had been defined in a way that required a later file to override it, but that did not happen.
-If any params were found, errors are printed out to the user, indicating the missing parameters, and `spruce` exits with the failure.
+If any params were found, errors are printed out to the user, indicating the missing parameters, and `graft` exits with the failure.

 4. **Eval Phase**

-   Unless the `--skip-eval` flag is specified to `spruce`, the root document is scanned for [operators][operators], to generate a dependency graph and determine the order in which operators will be evaluated.
+   Unless the `--skip-eval` flag is specified to `graft`, the root document is scanned for [operators][operators], to generate a dependency graph and determine the order in which operators will be evaluated.
 Each operator is evaluated on the root document, modifying it in some way.
 All operators remaining in the document are evaluated at this stage.